hornos/gridhowto/README.md

 ==========
 This howto is for CentOS based clusters.
 You can try the setup in VirtualBox as well, although you will lack BMC and IB features.

-Install ansible on the local client.
-Ansible should be installed into `$HOME/ansible`:

-    cd $HOME
-    git clone git://github.com/ansible/ansible.git

-Edit your `$HOME/.bashrc`:

-    source $HOME/ansible/hacking/env-setup &> /dev/null

-Run the source command:

-    source $HOME/.bashrc

-## Root servers
+The following terminology is used: *client* is a remote or virtual machine you want ot provision, *host* is your machine (laptop) from which you provision and control the clients.

+In the first step *root servers* are installed.
+Later on, root servers are used for large-scale cluster installation.
+We will use Space Jockey to provision root servers.
+Space Jockey is a very simple bootp tool, it does not compare with Cobbler or Xcat.
+Its main purpose is to boot and install root servers from your laptop.
+For this primordial installation you need OS X, nginx and dnsmasq.

-Install gridhowto:
+Download the gridhowto:

-    cd $HOME
-    git clone git://github.com/hornos/gridhowto.git
+    cd; git clone git://github.com/hornos/gridhowto.git

-Install at least 2 root servers for HA.
-Try to use multi-master setups and avoid heartbeat integration and floating addresses.

-The following network topology is recommended for the cluster.
+The following network topology is recommended.
 The BMC network can be on the same interface as system (eth0).
 The system network is used to boot and provision the cluster.

     IF   Network  Address Range
     bmc  bmc      10.0.0.0/16